 A 2010 review of Tokelauan education noted the flaws in the scholarship scheme, such as the language barriers faced by the Tokelauan students.
 Many required support to be in place to assist with their transition into the Aotearoa New Zealand education system, but limited if any support was provided.
 As a result, many would fail their national exams, creating conflict with parents, who expected them to return home well-educated and skilled.
 Footnote 74

-Pacific young people also entered the care of faith-based boarding schools through scholarship schemes offered to students who either excelled in certain areas or whose kāinga (family) required financial assistance.
+Pacific young people also entered the care of faith-based boarding schools through scholarship schemes offered to students who either excelled in certain areas or whose kainga (family) required financial assistance.
 Samoan and Scottish survivor William Wilson was a scholarship student at Wesley College in Pukekohe, a Methodist boarding school that described itself as a “practical expression” of the Methodist Church’s concern for education, particularly for Māori and Pacific students, orphans and those from disadvantaged backgrounds.
 Footnote 75

 William was raised mostly by his grandparents as his father had passed away and his mother struggled with mental distress.
 His grandfather and social worker made the decisions for William to enrol at Wesley College.
 At Wesley College, William endured serious physical violence by older students and described the school as having a culture of violence.
 Footnote 76